 " The oldest/newest comments should be on top

-Blog posts normally appear anti-chronologically.
-This means that the most recent postsappear first in the overview, i.e. at the top.
-For the comments, I recommend the opposite approach: The oldest comments appear at the top and your readers can read them "from old to new".
+Blog posts usually appear anti-chronologically.
+That is, in the overview the newest posts appear first, i.e. at the top.
+For the comments, I recommend you to do it the other way around: The oldest comments appear at the top and your readers can read them "from old to new".

 Send me an e-mail when